sergiodjr/linux-basics/basic-commands/folder-file.md

 |-------------|
 <br>

-*Create a folder*
+*Create a folder:*
 ```
 mkdir foldername
 ```
 <br>

-*You can create sub-directories of a director*
+*You can create sub-directories of a directory:*
 ```
 mkdir -p foldername/subdirectory
 ```
 <br>

-*Remove a directory and its contents*
+*Remove a directory and its contents:*
 ```
 rm -r foldername
 ```
 <br>

-*Remove a directory prompting for confirmation*
+*Remove a directory prompting for confirmation:*
 ```
 rm -ri foldername
 ```
 <br>

-*Force removal without confirmation*
+*Force removal without confirmation:*
 ```
 rm -rf foldername
 ```
 <br>

-*Change both the owner and group of a folder or file*
+*Change both the owner and group of a folder or file:*
 ```
 sudo chown owner:groupname /path/to/folder
 ```
 <br>

-*Change the owner of a file to a specific user*
+*Change the owner of a file to a specific user:*
 ```
 chown <USERNAME> <FILENAME>
 ```
 <br>

-*Recursively change ownership for all files and directories within a directory*
+*Recursively change ownership for all files and directories within a directory:*
 ```
 chown -R username:groupname directoryname
 ```
 <br>

-*Change folder permission*
+*Change folder permission:*
 ```
 chmod -R 755 /path/to/folder
 ```
 <br>

-*Make a script executable*
+*Make a script executable:*
 ```
 chmod +x SCRIPT.sh
 ```